hedi0/RFID-Attendance/README.md

 ### Testing

 * Ensure no new bugs.
-* Add basic functional tests for new features.
+* Add basic functional tests for new feat